JoeDukes/markdown-notes/README.md

 - [ ] Another item

 ## Tables
+* Top row will be your table headers
 * Use | to demark your cells and then just add rows with appropriate spacing
-* Use the colon on the side you want to align the cell
+* Second row will have dashes for the width of the cell and use the colon on the side you want to align the cell

 | Left | Center | Right |
 | :--- | :----: | ----: |
 | 1    | 2      | 3     |